 Next-step questions help you move the deal along, and these open-ended questions are perfect for the transition towards closing the deal:

-It helps to know what your client is still unsure of, what they are still focused on, and what information you need to provide moving forward.
+It helps to know what your prospect is still unsure of, what they are still focused on, and what information you need to provide moving forward.
 Mykola Tymkiv of MacKeeper goes further:

-What objections are still in the client’s mind?
-The client’s response to this type of question helps you with your next engagement.
-For the next call or email, you’ll have their language to use in addressing their concerns.
+What objections are still on their mind?
+The prospect’s response to this type of question helps you with your next engagement.
+Then, for the next call or email, you’ll have their language to use in addressing their concerns.

 Asking open-ended questions like those above will help your reps to:

 But today’s prospects expect to deal with your reps at their convenience, using their platforms of choice.
 For example, this might mean they’d prefer to answer some of the early qualifying questions over email.
-To better help your account executives ask the best sales engagement questions, you’re going to need to give them the best sales engagement tools.
+To better help your account executives ask the best sales engagement questions, you’re going to need to give them the best sales engagement tools to enable sales automation.

 Using sales engagement tools, like Mixmax, empowers your sales reps to more easily interact and communicate with prospects through things like sequences, templates, and surveys.
 Sales leaders can build processes to allow deals to follow a specific workflow based on providing clear insights into what approaches are working—and which aren’t.